-UK Bridleways provide a unique view of the English countryside and an excellent location to exercise your horse or pony.
+UK Bridleways provide a unique view of the English countryside and an excellent location to ride your horse or pony.

-However, it is up to members of the public, horse owners and riders to maintain them.
+However it is up to members of the public, horse owners and riders, to maintain those bridleways.

-To help make sure that UK bridleways remain open for everyone to enjoy ...
-Check Out Ride UK
+To help make sure that UK bridleways remain open for all horse owners to enjoy … Check Out Ride UK

 Unfortunately every year more countryside is developed and land is farmed more intensively.

-So, it is important that every rider does their utmost to keep existing UK bridleways open and if possible, to create new ones.
+So, it is important that every hore rider does their utmost to keep existing bridleways open and if possible, to create new ones.

 You can help by following the country code, be courteous and considerate.
 Behaving politely encourages farmers to keep bridleways open.